pnmlinux/md2roff/md2roff.md

 ```

 2. If you write man page, use `####` for each option to automatically convert
 the section to '.TP' as in GNU's manuals.
+Also this enables 'COMMAND' (see 4)
+style for this line only and only in man-page output mode.

 3. Use special link type (man) to link man pages.
 Example, link to [tcsh 1](man).